 Both types have their beauty.

-If you like, try it out: knit two small swatches – the same needles, the same pattern.
+If you like, try it out: Knit two small swatches – the same needles, the same pattern.
 Feel how the stitches settle, how the yarn reacts to warmth, movement, and washing.

-This is how you find out what makes you happy when knitting.
+How to find out what makes you happy when knitting.